cocos-creator/docs-3d-deprecated/en/editor/project/index.md

 ## Bone map layout settings

 Explicitly specify the bone texture layout to assist the instancing of the skinning models.
-For details, please refer to [here](joints-texture-layout.md).
+For details, please refer to the [Joints Texture Layout](joints-texture-layout.md) documentation.